 “Now there are literally thousands of opportunities to watch different content, but at its core, it’s all about good storytelling.
 News, sports, entertainment of any kind — tell me a story.”

-Leslie Moonves, chairman and chief executive officer of CBS Corporation; excerpted from an interview with the National Museum of American History, September 27, 2017.
+Leslie Moonves, former Chairman and CEO of CBS Corporation; excerpted from an interview with the National Museum of American History, September 27, 2017.